elifesciences/elife-xpub/scripts/USER-TOOL.md

 # user-tool

-A tool to help diagnose the values between xPub, Profiles Service and ORCiD
+A tool to help diagnose the values between xPub, Profiles Service and ORCID.

 ## Usage